-Your decision to apply for university isn't just about a question of choosing the right course; it's about finding a place where you can see yourself living, studying and socialising for the next few yours of your life!
+Your decision to go to university isn't just a question of choosing the right course; it's about finding a location where you can see yourself living, studying and socialising for the next few years of your life!
+Make sure you get lots of advice from parents, teachers and friends but keep in mind what interests you and what your goals are.

 Research your Course Choices